 - For Application Load Balancer, see Access Logs for Your Application Load Balancer.

 - For Network Load Balancer, see Monitor Your Network Load Balancers.

 - For Classic Load Balancer, see Enable Access Logs for Your Classic Load Balancer.

-To use the S3 fetcher, fill out the S3 bucket information on the Elastic Load Balancing log shipping page.
-You must be logged in to Logz.io.
+To use the S3 fetcher, log into your Logz.io account, and go to the Elastic Load Balancing log shipping page.

 Logz.io fetches logs that are generated after configuring an S3 bucket.
 Logz.io cannot fetch past logs retroactively.

 Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open Kibana.